 An unorganized and cluttered closet can not only create confusion when you are dressing up on busy mornings but can also result in clothes being forgotten in the back of the cupboard and result in wastage of money.
 Browse online and you will get any number of tips to clean up and un-clutter your wardrobe.
 But the most important one is that you keep only the clothes that you truly like and will enjoy wearing.
+This could be plus size clothing, dresses, skirts, jeans or anything else you’re particularly fond of.
 It is also important that the pieces that remain in your wardrobe are versatile and will go with a handful of other items in your closet.

 Clearing a massive and cluttered closet requires you to put in time and considerable efforts.
 It is also important that you stay committed to your organization goals and do not stray from them.